Claudia Geib

 “I don’t think I need to be here,” Vandenbos remembers thinking.
 He drove back home.
 The bear never touched his cows.

-On the other end of that drone was Wesley Sarmento, a grizzly bear management specialist for Montana’s department of fish, wildlife and parks (MFWP) who has spent the last six years testing different non-lethal methods for scaring bears away from human habitation, a practice commonly referred to as “hazing”.
-In research forthcoming in the journal Frontiers of Conservation Science, Sarmento – a PhD student at the University of Montana – shows that aerial drones outperformed all other hazing methods tested in his experiments.
+On the other end of that drone was Wesley Sarmento, a former grizzly bear management specialist for Montana’s department of fish, wildlife and parks (MFWP) who has spent the last six years testing different non-lethal methods for scaring bears away from human habitation, a practice commonly referred to as “hazing”.
+In research forthcoming in the journal Frontiers of Conservation Science, Sarmento – now a PhD student at the University of Montana – shows that aerial drones outperformed all other hazing methods tested in his experiments.
 They provide a way to move grizzly bears away from humans that is safe for humans and animals alike.

 “The drone’s become a tool where I can’t see doing the job without it now,” Sarmento said.
 “It’s just that handy.”